 - Verify that validation message is displayed in case of entering special character in the Username and password fields

-- Verify whether the login form is revealing any security information by viewing page source
+- Verify whether the login form is revealing any security information by viewing the page source

 - Verify that the login page is vulnerable to SQL injection

-- Verify whether Cross-site scripting (XSS ) vulnerability work on a login page.
+- Verify whether Cross-site scripting (XSS ) vulnerability works on a login page.
 XSS vulnerability may be used by hackers to bypass access controls.

 If there is a captcha on the login page (Test Cases for CAPTCHA):

-- Verify that whether there is a client-side validation when User doesn’t enter CAPTCHA
+- Verify that whether there is a client-side validation when the User doesn’t enter the CAPTCHA

-- Verify that the refresh link of CAPTCHA is generating new CAPTCHA
+- Verify that the refresh link of CAPTCHA is generating the new CAPTCHA

 - Verify that the CAPTCHA is case sensitive